JamesLavin/sync_repos/README.md

   - ~/Git/sync_repos
 ```

 4) Run `sync_repos` to sync all your Git repos.
-(If you want full debugging output, run `./sync_repos --debug`.)
 You will see output like the following:

 ```
 Jamess-MacBook-Pro:sync_repos jameslavin$ ./sync_repos